NewsLocal News

-MUSKEGON, Mich. — There are families across the country hoping that recently proposed legislation will bring recognition to their loved ones who died while serving our country.
+(WXMI) — There are families across the country hoping that recently proposed legislation will bring recognition to their loved ones who died while serving our country.

 For decades now, if a military member died in a non-combat plane crash, they weren’t afforded the same treatment as those killed in action.
+But these families, including a family I met here in West Michigan, hope this new potential bill will bring new honor.

 “We got the telegram on my birthday, November 1, that they were missing in action,” said Claudette Bethke.

-In 1952, at just 12 years old, Bethke got word her older brother, Gail Daugherty, died in a military plane crash in Alaska.
+In 1952, at just 12 years old, Bethke got word her older brother, Gail Daugherty, died in a non-combat military plane crash in Alaska.
 “The airplane was on their last maneuvers before coming home," Bethke said.
 "It was called Operation Warm Wind, and it hit a mountain.”

 Bethke and her brother, Charles Daugherty, are the only two siblings left of eight, working to honor Gail’s legacy.
 “We've been trying to get answers from the government, which we never got a decent answer,” Daugherty said.

+Bethke and Daugherty want to see the Flight 293 Remembrance Act passed.
 “I’m hoping this act goes through to bring home, not just my brother and his friends on the airplane, but all the other airplanes that crashed in Alaska,” Bethke said.
-“I’m hoping I can see it passed and get some results before I die,” Daugherty adds.

-The act would provide recognition and support to families of service members whose lives were lost in non-combat military plane crashes.
+Anderson-Dell has played a big part in all of this.
 “This act will create a database, bring awareness, and also make Congress look for us in all of this,” Anderson-Dell said.

-Anderson-Dell has played a big part in all of this, as the founder of Honored Bound.
+Anderson-Dell is also the founder of Honored Bound.
 “My role in all this is that I'm honored and bound to make sure that our government holds true to and never leaves our fallen behind,” Anderson-Dell said.

 After her grandpa’s plane also went missing in 1952, Anderson-Dell began looking for missing military planes herself.
 “Not only do I fight, I also look.
-I can't tell the military, ‘Hey, you need to look for these without actually doing it myself,’” Anderson-Dell said.
+I can't tell the military, ‘Hey, you need to look for these' without actually doing it myself," Anderson-Dell said.

 Bethke and Daugherty are hopeful that this bill will pass, and that their brother will not be left behind.
 “I was in the service myself, and the word is no man left behind," Daugherty said.
 "Well, they were servicemen.”